lsst-dm/dmtn-185/index.rst

 An alternative to this approach would be to fulfil the spirit of the requirement by burning into the file a service call (eg. DataLink) that supplies the required provenance information.
 Metadata such as the run collection, dataId, and dataset type are not (currently) stored in persisted formats.

-The filename should not be relied to for provenance lookup since it may be changed by the user and furthermore the filenames alone cannot be relied on because they are not unique to a specific processing attempt of a given product.
+The filename should not be relied on for provenance lookup since it may be changed by the user and furthermore, the filenames alone cannot be relied on because they are not unique to a specific processing attempt of a given product.

 Finally, it is often NOT desirable to express all parent files that ever led to the creation of a data product as part of that product.
 For example, recording every flat field that was used in the generation of a CalExp that in turn was used as part of a COADD image would be wasteful.